EmbarkStudios/kajiya/README.md

 `kajiya` does not currently aim to be a fully-featured renderer used to ship games, support all sorts of scenes, lighting phenomena, or a wide range of hardware.
 It's a hobby project, takes a lot of shortcuts, and is perpetually a work in progress.

+For more context, check out our [announcement article on Embark's Medium](https://medium.com/embarkstudios/homegrown-rendering-with-rust-1e39068e56a7).
+You'll also get to learn how `kajiya` connects to our rendering work, and the [`rust-gpu`](https://github.com/EmbarkStudios/rust-gpu) project!

 ![image (5)](https://user-images.githubusercontent.com/16522064/146789417-0cc84f60-157d-4a7d-99f5-79122c1fa982.png)
 _Ruins environment rendered in kajiya.
 [Scene](https://www.unrealengine.com/marketplace/en-US/product/modular-ruins-c) by Crebotoly_